 One of the disheartening occurrences that can happen to a writer is to be stuck; sometimes, it’s quite challenging to get out of the situation that it’s utterly frustrating.
 Traveling has purposely given me ideas and scenarios to end a story which is very beneficial for any writer; it gave me a newfound perspective and was roused to see life from a different angle.

+John Weaver, PsyD “People are staying at work longer to get ahead more,” says Weaver.
+“To a large degree, there’s been an expectation by business owners that this is, in fact, the way that it should be, rather than looking at it and saying that this is somehow out of balance.”
 Whenever I travel, I make sure that I save some time for rest and relaxation; that one day when I can just bask my way through the waves of the ocean or just indulge with a soothing massage.
 I usually allow one day where I can sit back and reflect while sipping my favorite drink.
 It is a perfect time for me to recall the accounts of my few days of roaming and researching and relieve my mind and body of the stress and pressures of the day.

+John Mayer, PhD “Vacations are coping mechanisms that help us adapt to the everyday stresses in our lives.”
 From me to you, as a fellow writer, my best advice is to get out and travel.
 It doesn’t have to be an out-of-the-country trip.
 Maybe, for now, you can go on a hike or one-day road trip and introduce your senses to new experiences.